Frequently Asked Questions

 What is the time commitment for parents at The Bridge School?

 The Bridge School values a strong school community and that is only possible if families have a desire to participate.
-We ask for parent help in areas such as classroom support, cleaning, fundraising, membership, driving for field trips etc., and each family must complete an assigned amount of work hours based on full or part day status.
+We ask for parent help in areas such as classroom support, cleaning, fundraising, membership, driving for field trips etc., and each family fulfills an assigned School Job, arrived at in consultation with each family about their skills, passions, and capacity.

 What if we don’t have a parent or caregiver available during the day to help – can we still attend The Bridge School?